The IN SEASON Lifestyle

 MOVING FORWARD BY LOOKING BACK

 Also; I love to make an annual recap of family photographs into a scrapbook of our family each year.
-In our hurried lives the members of the family tend to forget all the magic moments that mattered; unless they review these photo books and then they suddenly realize with great surprise and awe how the past year had deep significance which mattered in so many different ways.
+In our hurried lives, family members tend to forget all the magic moments that mattered.
+Unless they review these photo books.
+Then they suddenly realize how the past year had deep significance.
+They pick up on memories which mattered in so many different ways.
 Those past blessings just spill over into the hope and anticipation of the new year.

 If we forget to look back; we miss a lot of the details we need to move forward.

-As we discuss the things that make up the month of Tevet; why not look back on your own days and see ways that have shown up in your life during this time.
+As we discuss the things that make up the month of Tevet; why not look back on your own days.
+Look back and see things of importance which have shown up in your life.

 Are you living a life that is tuned in to the clock of God?